lubianat/tiokhin2020/notes_by_lubiana.md

 Some variables are defined in the beginning, but only used much later.
 This makes it very hard to track what is doing what.

+### Never ever publish dummy variable names

+Variables like `dum1` and `dum2` are severely frowned upon.
+They make reading the code way more complicated.

+We should always try to come up with meaningful names.

 # Step 1:

 ## Add tests for the functions